ghoulmann/cs-curriculum/year_2.rst

 * Understand the hardware and software components that make up networked computer systems and how they interact
 * Explain how networks such as the Internet work
 * Understand how computers can monitor and control physical systems
+* Outline some of the ethical challenges which youth face in their roles as media producers and members of online communities [Jenkins]

 *Level 5*